Login

 Very effective

-How did the resource inform students’ understanding of food waste as a global vs local issue?
-There were great starter ideas and we built on some of these for our year 8's
+How did the resource inform students’ understanding of food waste as a global vs local issue? it brought it to their attention

 Did the resource encourage new ways of thinking and talking about the value food?